 - 1. Move the ATV to dry land or at the very least, to water below the footrests. - 2.
 Check the air box.
 If water is present, dry the air box and replace the filter with a new filter. - 3.
-Remove the spark plugs. - 4.
+Remove the spark plug. - 4.
 Turn the engine over several times using the electric start. - 5.
 Dry the spark plugs.
-Reinstall the plugs or install new plugs. - 6.
-Attempt to start the engine.
-If necessary, repeat the drying procedure. - 7.
-Take the ATV to your dealer for service as soon as possible, whether you succeed in starting it or not. - 8.
-If water has been ingested into the PVT, follow the procedure on page 104 for drying out the PVT.
+Reinstall the plugs or install new plugs. - Attempt to start the engine.
+If necessary, repeat the drying procedure.